nih-cfde/training-and-engagement/docs/Bioinformatics-Skills/Introduction-to-Terra/3terra.md

     Keep an eye on [this Terra article about workflow cost monitoring](https://support.terra.bio/hc/en-us/articles/360037862771-How-much-did-a-workflow-cost-) for updates!

+    The GCP does not track individual workflow or workspace costs.
+GCP charges are reported by Terra billing project.

+    As you get started with GCP and Terra, it is best to carefully monitor how costs accrue from running demo or scaled down projects so you can better estimate cost patterns.

 For now, keep track of Terra expenses from the billing account section of the GCP console.
 Invoice information can be found in the <span class="highlight_txt">Transactions</span> section and expenses can be viewed by *Terra billing project* from the <span class="highlight_txt">Reports</span> section (select a <span class="highlight_txt">Project</span>).

 ![](./terra-imgs/gcp-billing-tabs.png "billing tabs")

 The three main elements of cloud computing that cost you money on Terra are: